Your Cart (0)

 Track these metrics to quantify your return on investment:

 Conversion rate by score tier.
 Divide your leads into quartiles based on AI score.
-The top quartile should convert at 3-5x the rate of the bottom quartile.
+The top quartile should convert at 3 to 5x the rate of the bottom quartile.
 If the spread is smaller, the model needs more training data or additional signal sources.

 Sales cycle length.
-High-scored leads that receive immediate attention should close 20-35% faster than leads handled through your previous process.
+High-scored leads that receive immediate attention should close 20 to 35 percent faster than leads handled through your previous process.
 Measure average days from first contact to closed-won for scored vs. unscored periods.
+Shorter cycles compound.
+A 20 percent reduction means your reps turn more pipeline per quarter, which means more revenue at the same rep count.

 Rep productivity.
 Track the number of qualified meetings booked per rep per week before and after implementation.
-Most teams see a 25-40% improvement as reps spend less time on unqualified prospects.
+Most teams see a 25 to 40 percent improvement as reps spend less time on unqualified prospects.
+Also track rep satisfaction and retention, since working on qualified leads materially affects burnout rates in high-volume sales environments.

 Frequently Asked Questions